Media Player

 • Area for displaying pictures (full screen)

-• Buttons such as zoom-in/zoom-out, rotate, previous/next picture, slideshow, etc.
+• Buttons such as zoom-in/zoom-out, rotate, previous/next picture, slideshow, and so on

-Figure 6-6 is an example of viewing pictures.
+Figure 6 shows an example of viewing pictures.

 Playing Music